okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

 = What's Next =

-If you like this popup plugin, then consider checking out our other projects:
+If you like this WordPress popup plugin, then consider checking out our other projects:

 * <a href="https://wpforms.com/" rel="friend" title="WPForms">WPForms</a> - Best WordPress form plugin (trusted by over 3 million users).
 * <a href="https://www.monsterinsights.com/" rel="friend" title="MonsterInsights">MonsterInsights</a> - See the Stats that Matter and Grow Your Business with Confidence.
 Best Google Analytics Plugin for WordPress.